 Raising Caring Kids uses articles and videos to teach parents of 1st to 5th graders how to build their children’s social and emotional learning skills: https://parenting.extension.wisc.edu/raising-caring-kids/Parent Connect

-The Parent Connect is a parent discussion centered series on how to build skills in our children to understand their emotions, to make and keep friends, and to make fair and safe choices.
+Focus on Fathers is a father-led discussion centered series on how to build skills in our children to understand their emotions, to make and keep friends, and to make fair and safe choices.
 These skills help children to positively participate in their family and community, help ensure school success, and help them develop a more positive sense of self.
-Each Parent Connect is facilitated by an Extension Educator and lasts one hour.
-Topics, such as, Making Choices, Take a Deep Breath, and Helping Children Identify their Strengths, are first introduced by the Extension Educator with examples of why this is important and how parents can build this skill.
-The second half of the hour allows for discussion and response among participants, to make The Parent Connect relevant to the needs and situations of each group.
+Each Focus on Fathers is facilitated by an Extension Educator and lasts one hour.
+Topics, such as, Making Choices, Take a Deep Breath, and Helping Children Identify their Strengths, are first introduced by the Extension Educator with examples of why this is important and how fathers can build this skill.
+The second half of the hour allows for discussion and response among fathers, to make Focus on Fathers relevant to the needs and situations of each family.

 These Triple P – Positive Parenting Program seminars will provide parents of children ages 0-12 years and teens with a toolbox of strategies to raise confident and healthy children, build strong family relationships, manage misbehavior, and prevent problems from happening in the first place.
 The series offers both seminars and group discussions and participants can choose as many of the sessions in the series to attend to support their learning needs.